cagla-su/Waydroid-Guide/README.md

 - Other than that, many Android games like **Angry Birds, Stick Hero etc.** that only require a touchscreen can be played through your mouse.
 - It is also possible to get keyboard + mouse compatibility for games that do not support it through keymappers.
 However, I am not knowledgeable enough to include it in my guide.
 I might include it later if I can succeed using it.
 ## Before Starting
-Before starting, I must say that Waydroid runs **only on Wayland!!!** So if you are using X11, you should apply some extra steps.
+Before starting, I should say that Waydroid runs **only on Wayland!!!** So if you are using X11, you should apply some extra steps.
 ## Get Started - Wayland
 - First of all, install Waydroid [following the steps according to your Linux distribution](https://docs.waydro.id/usage/install-on-desktops).
 - Next, execute `sudo waydroid init` command in your terminal to install Android in Waydroid.